ginanasseri/PhysicsCompiler/README.md

 data: {}
 ```

+### User Manual
+- Input values for specifying a physics/stats problem are detailed here.
-See User Manual for details.
-The input for the sample problems in the User Manual are provided in the demo directory problems are provided along with input files with grammar, syntax errors, and insufficient data to demonstrate error output.
+- Sample problems are provided with input files provided in the demo directory along with input files with grammar, syntax errors, and insufficient data to demonstrate error output.

----
 ## Usage
 1. Activate Virtual environment (must be using Linux/MacOS): `source venv/bin/activate`
 2. Use `make` to generate the `physwiz` executable.